ruslanalas/gw-postmerger-detectability/README.md

-This project builds and tests a two-stage screening pipeline for a simplified ("toy") version of that signal, injected directly into real LIGO data, with every threshold calibrated empirically on real noise and frozen *before* a single final, held-out evaluation.
+This project builds and tests a two-stage screening pipeline for a simplified ("toy") version of that signal, injected directly into real LIGO data, with every threshold calibrated empirically on real noise and frozen before a single final, held-out evaluation.

-## Scientific motivation

-Post-merger gravitational-wave emission from binary neutron star coalescences may probe matter at extreme densities, and deviations in the effective damping time have been proposed as phenomenological probes of non-standard energy-loss channels.
-This project does not model that physics in detail — it uses a single-mode damped sinusoid as a deliberately minimal proxy signal — and instead focuses on building and validating the *statistical methodology* needed to screen for such anomalies in real, non-Gaussian, non-stationary detector noise.
-See the manuscript (`manuscript/main.tex`) for the full scientific framing, related work, and citations.

 ## Pipeline overview